bobsburgers1/burgeroftheday/README.md

 6. where are lines 7-11?
 7. is here!
 hi there
-8. no sleep for brooklyn
+8. no sleep for brooklyn (brooklyn 99)
 9. cheers. it's a show
 10. i added more stuff
 - this is here too